 Learn something new every day More Info... by email

 Dry cleaning, despite what the average person may think, is actually a bit of a misnomer.
-There is nothing dry about dry cleaning.
+There is nothing dry about it.
 The clothes get just as wet as when you wash them.
-However, unlike traditional clothes washing, the cleaning solvent is not water-based.
-Thus, because water is not being used, it has been coined dry cleaning.
+However, unlike traditional clothes washing, the cleaning solvent is not water-based, which is how the process got its name.

 The dry cleaning process involves the use of solvents to get the a garment cleaner.
 In most cases, a solvent called perchlorethylene (perc), is used by the vast majority of dry cleaners in the United States and other industrialized nations.
 It replaced other harmful chemicals that were not as effective and more dangerous to use.